microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-reply.md

 If successful, this method returns a `202 Accepted` response code.
 It does not return anything in the response body.

-If the request body includes malformed MIME content, this method returns a `400 Bad request` response code and the following error message: "Invalid base64 string for MIME content".
+If the request body includes malformed MIME content, this method returns a `400 Bad Request` response code and the following error message: "Invalid base64 string for MIME content".

 ## Examples
 ### Example 1: Reply to a message in JSON format